- No products in the cart.

 Why do they store honey?

 Honey bees protect and store the honey for their food.
-Because, during the winter season, as they can not forage to collect the nectar due to harsh winter condition or unavailability of nectar.
+Because, during the winter season, as they can not forage to collect the nectar due to harsh winter conditions or unavailability of nectar.

-As a result, they work extremely hard during the spring and summer seasons to collect the nectar from the different flower and make plenty of honey for their food during the offseason.
+As a result, they work extremely hard during the spring and summer seasons to collect the nectar from the different flowers and make plenty of honey for their food during the offseason.

 Also called rock bee, usually makes their beehive in the forest areas or on the cliff, on big trees, rock and old buildings.
 Usually, local tribals harvest this type of honey.